DoubleDotStudios/SolarVim/README.md

 - Autopairs

 These are used to provide a lightweight, fully functional development environment that's ready out of the box.

+## Why is it good?
+After testing and configuring every major Neovim distribution (NvChad, AstroNvim, LunarVim, LazyVim), I decided what I liked and added it to SolarVim.
+This allowed me to take the best parts of each distribution and no more.

+So, here's what I took:
+- AstroNvim's neo-tree shortcuts
+- LazyVim's start menu
+- NvChad's comment toggling
+- LunarVim's intuitiveness
+- Telescope
+- Lualine
+- Which-key

 ## Why call it SolarVim?
 The name SolarVim is a small nod to [LunarVim](https://www.lunarvim.org/) which I believe is a great startpoint for those who want to ease into Neovim which allows you to worry less about configuration and more about how the editor works (and how you escape).